stennety/mywebsite/_posts/2015-03-17-how-to-cleanly-construct-html-with-jquery.md

 published: true
 title: How to cleanly construct HTML with jQuery
 ---
-If you’re in a position where you need to construct HTML entities using jQuery, and you want it to be readable, you can make use of arrays to do this.
+If you're in a position where you need to construct HTML entities using jQuery, and you want it to be readable, you can make use of arrays to do this.
 For example:

 {% highlight javascript %}
 this.$fixture = $([